 Confucius said, “Never compromising, never accepting insult—that’s Bo Yi and Shu Qi.
 Liuxia Hui and Shao Lian compromised and suffered insults, but their words were morally sound and their actions always followed their plans—they managed that much.

 “Yu Zhong and Yi Yi hid themselves away and gave up speech.
-They remained pure, and they were expedient in giving up the world.
+They remained pure and were expedient in giving up the world.

-“But I am different from all these.
+“But I’m different from all these.
 I have no preconceived rules on what should and shouldn’t be done.”